-The Home Builder must have suitable systems and procedures to ensure it can reliably and accurately meet the commitments on service and procedures in and information on the Code.
+The Home Builder must have suitable systems and procedure to ensure it can reliably and accurately meet the commitments on service, procedures and information in the Code.

 1.4 Appropriately trained customer service staff The Home Builder must provide suitable training to all staff who deal with Home Buyers about their responsibilities to them and what the Code means for the Company and its Directors.